• /

 Limits

-• Subqueries aren't supported in NRQL alert conditions.
-Because queries with subqueries require making multiple passes over data, subqueries are incompatible with streaming alerts.
+• Subqueries aren't supported in NRQL alert conditions or events to metrics (E2M) rules.
+Because queries with subqueries require making multiple passes over data, subqueries are incompatible with streaming alerts or other products based on streaming data processing.

 • The TIMESERIES and COMPARE WITH clauses, which cause queries to return multiple sets of results, are not supported in subqueries.